Our latest collaboration creates the world’s first haptic telerobot hand, sending touch across the globe

 Why is it ground-breaking?

 To our knowledge, this is the first time anyone’s typed words by controlling a robotic hand from a distance and it’s certainly the first time anyone’s been able to feel what they type through a robot.
+It’s a major advancement within teleoperation and telepresence in robotics.

 “It’s not touch-typing yet, but we can feel what we touch when we’re typing!” says Rich Walker, Managing Director of the Shadow Robot Company.